A generalization of Tuza's conjecture: -partite hypergraphs

-We shall be able to prove some bounds on $\frac{\tu(H)}{\nt(H)}$ under two special conditions on $H$: having one vertex class of size $2$, or having identical neighborhoods for all vertices in one vertex class.
+We shall be able to prove some bounds smaller than $2$ on the ratio $\frac{\tu(H)}{\nt(H)}$ for a $3$-partite hypergraph $H$ under two special conditions on $H$: having one vertex class of size $2$, or having identical neighborhoods for all vertices in one vertex class.